mbwong/mbwong.github.com/_posts/2013-06-16-entering-adulthood.md

 # Entering Adulthood

 _A friend wrote to me about the confusion of entering adult life -- the 9-to-5 grind, the loss of close-by friends, the phoniness, the materialism.
-Here's an edited version of my response._
+Here's my revised response._

 I remember my first experiences of adult life well.
 It was during my internship the summer before senior year.
 I was exhausted each day when I returned from just sitting in front of a computer from 9am to 6pm.
 I was frightened to realize that all my friends were [suddenly far away][lcd].
 I remember thinking, [_How did I get here?_][talkingheads] I was so confused about what to do with my life.
 I changed my mind again and again.